emilsto/PROJECT-BIRDNEST/README.md

 ## Aproach to the problem

-In a nutshell, my aproach is to create my own API that scrapes the data from the given API and then caches it for a short period of time, 10 minutes in this case.
-This way I can store data about trespassing drones and display it to the user.
+In a nutshell, my aproach is to create my own API that scrapes the data from the given API and then posts the data my own MongoDB that holds the data for a given time, 10 minutes in this case.
+This way I can store data about trespassing drones and display it to the user instantly on load.

 ## Technologies used

+## Deployment

 ### Backend
 - Node.js
 - Typescript
 - Express
+- mongoDB
+- MongoDB atlas
 - Axios
 - XML2JS